Our client is one of Europe’s largest Oil & Gas producers.

 We partnered with a leading AI & Cognitive computing company to deploy AI solutions in the client’s upstream production hubs.

-The objective was to build predictive capability for the client to forecast impending failures in production at least four days in advance using machine learning models.
+The objective was to build predictive capability for the client to forecast impending failures and anomaly detection in production at least four days in advance using machine learning models.